talos-vulndev/afl-dyninst/README.md

 things are not working anymore.

 Problem 1: The binary does not work (crashes or hangs)

 Solution: increase the -m parameter. -m 8 is the minimum recommended, on some
           targets -m 16 is required etc.
-          You can also try to remove -x performance enhancers.
+          You can also try to remove -x performance enhancers

 Problem 2: Basically every fuzzing test case is reported as crash although it
            does not when running it from the command line

 Solution: This happens if the target is using throw/catch, and dyninst's
           modification result in that the cought exception is not resetted and hence abort() is triggered.